CagtayFabry/pydeps2env/README.md

 # pydeps2env

-An easy way to manage create conda environment files from you python project dependencies.
+An easy way to create conda environment files from you python project dependencies.
 Creates a conda `environment.yml` file from python package dependencies listed in a `setup.cfg` or `pyproject.toml` file.

 ## basic usage